maxtuno/DEIDOS/README.md

 # Format

-The sile format is: (use the gen_ssp.py to generate random examples)
+The file format is: (use the gen_ssp.py to generate random examples)

 	python3 gen_ssp.py bits size